treolabs/treopim/docs/en/user-guide/products.md

 [Categories](./categories.md) that are linked to the product record are shown on the `PRODUCT CATEGORIES` panel within the product [detail view](./views-and-panels.md#detail-view) page and include the following table columns:
  - Category
- - Scope
+ - Category scope
- - Channels
+ - Category channels

 ![Product categories panel](../../_assets/products/product-categories-panel.jpg)

 It is possible to link categories to a product by selecting the existing ones or creating new categories.

-To create new categories to be linked to the currently open product, click the `+` button on the `PRODUCT CATEGORIES` panel and enter the necessary data in the category creation pop-up that appears:
+To create a new category record to be linked to the currently open product, click the `+` button on the `PRODUCT CATEGORIES` panel and enter the necessary data in the category creation pop-up that appears:

 ![Creating categories](../../_assets/products/create-product-category.jpg)